Skip to content

 The Stihl BGA 57 blower can be bought at your local Ace Hardware.
 They may be running a deal, but my local Ace had it for just under $200.
 I’ll be returning it.

 For $200, you can do way better in a blower.
-I would actually spend a bit more and get the EGO 765 CFM blower OR spend less and get one of the cheaper Ryobi 40V blowers
+I would actually spend a bit more and get the EGO blower OR spend less and get one of the cheaper Ryobi 40V blowers

 Get what you pay for either way – which isn’t happening with this Stihl blower.